guettli/programming-guidelines/README.md

 ### Care for newcomers

-In the year 1997 I was very thankful that there was a hint "If unsure choose ..." when I needed to compile a linux kernel.
-In these days you need to answer dozens question before you could compile the invention of Linus Torvalds.
+In the year 1997, I was very thankful that there was a hint "If unsure choose ..." when I needed to compile a Linux kernel.
+These days you need to answer dozens of question before you could compile the invention of Linus Torvalds.

-I had no clue what most questions where about.
+I had no clue what most questions were about.
 But this small advice "If unsure choose ..." helped me get it done.

-If you are managing a project: Care for new comers.
-Provide them with guide lines.
+If you are managing a project: Care for newcomers.
+Provide them with guidelines.
 But don't reinvent docs.
 Provide links to the relevant upstream docs, if you just use a piece of software.

 ### Keep custom IDE configuration small

-Imangine you lost your PC and you lost your development environment:
+Imagine you lost your PC and you lost your development environment:

 -   IDE configuration
 -   Test data